OREL-group/Project-Management-FA-24/FINAL PAPERS/TEMPLATE.md

 #### Research Highlights

+Figure 1 shows that convenience is the most significant motivator for students, followed by time-saving, discounts, and recommendations.
+This data highlights the importance of creating an app that is both easy to use and provides practical solutions for students:

 <figure>
   <img src="https://drive.google.com/uc?export=view&id=1NSpyeew1XY8xJq3VFLiXAzwH8G721w7q" alt="Image description">
-  <figcaption><b>Figure 1 shows that convenience is the most significant motivator for students, followed by time-saving, discounts, and recommendations.
-This data highlights the importance of creating an app that is both easy to use and provides practical solutions for students. </b> one</figcaption>
 </figure>

+Figure 2 illustrates the top concerns among students regarding grocery apps, including the quality of produce, delivery reliability, and privacy.
+Addressing these concerns will be key in building trust and encouraging broader adoption:

 <figure>
   <img src="https://drive.google.com/uc?export=view&id=1t29N2tfAgmPPF-Zj-RSOImBNuX_CBagN" alt="Image description">
-  <figcaption><b>Figure 2 illustrates the top concerns among students regarding grocery apps, including the quality of produce, delivery reliability, and privacy.
-Addressing these concerns will be key in building trust and encouraging broader adoption. </b> one</figcaption>
 </figure>

+Figure 3 demonstrates the frequency of mobile grocery app usage among students, with most respondents using the app weekly or monthly.
+This indicates that while apps are integrated into students' routines, further efforts are needed to increase daily engagement.

 <figure>
   <img src="https://drive.google.com/uc?export=view&id=1TyiEes3RdwSt_xpVqLQOUpq95XWBRD9M" alt="Image description">
-  <figcaption><b>Figure 3 demonstrates the frequency of mobile grocery app usage among students, with most respondents using the app weekly or monthly.
-This indicates that while apps are integrated into students' routines, further efforts are needed to increase daily engagement. </b> one</figcaption>
 </figure>

 #### Target Audience and Demographics